rails-decal/sp18-proj1/README.md

 #### General

-If you ever have to reset your database (for instance you destroyed all the Pokemon in the PokePortal or you messed up your migrations), run `rake db:reset` to drop, recreate, migrate, and reseed your database.
+If you ever have to reset your database (for instance you destroyed all the Pokemon in the PokePortal or you messed up your migrations), run `rails db:reset` to drop, recreate, migrate, and reseed your database.

 #### Part 1: Create the Pokemon model

 Reference [Lecture 5](https://docs.google.com/a/berkeley.edu/presentation/d/1HGOeKTpBMn0N6jQ2yzu78Q1jiz9ExEi97eNlIERgRXo/edit?usp=sharing) for a recap of how to make a Pokemon belong to a Trainer.
-To set up the seed Pokemon, use `rake db:seed`.
+To set up the seed Pokemon, use `rails db:seed`.

 #### Part 2: Implement capturing Pokemon